 Acetic acid produced from methanol in sophisticated continuous stirred tank reactor by carboxylation process.
-It is also produced by dehydrogenation and oxidation of ethanol which is famous in production plants.
+It is also produced by dehydrogenation and oxidation of ethanol which is famous for production plants.
 In addition to the above two methods, acetaldehyde can also be used as raw material for producing acetic acid in large scale by oxidation.
-Conversion of acetaldehyde to acetic acid takes place in liquid phase at temperature 60-70 oC with the support of a catalyst.
+Conversion of acetaldehyde to acetic acid takes place in the liquid phase at temperature 60-70 oC with the support of a catalyst.
 The process involves three stages

 - Acetaldehyde oxidation